OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/api-management/api-management-modify-content-layout.md

 ---
-title: "conteúdo da página aaaModify no portal do desenvolvedor Olá no gerenciamento de API do Azure | Microsoft Docs"
+title: "Modificar conteúdo da página no portal do desenvolvedor no Gerenciamento de API do Azure | Microsoft Docs"
-description: "Saiba como tooedit página de conteúdo no portal do desenvolvedor Olá no gerenciamento de API do Azure."
+description: "Saiba como editar o conteúdo da página no portal do desenvolvedor no Gerenciamento de API do Azure."
 services: api-management
 documentationcenter:
 author: antonba